agoddard/dockulator/README.md

 # Distributed Dockulator.
-A laptop cloud.
+A laptop cloud calculator.

 A user boots a VM through a Vagrantfile we provide.